Wisconsin has long been a leader in developing supportive services for persons with mental health and substance use disorders living in the community.

 The 2013-2015 state budget provided funding to expand CCS statewide.
 The investment allows the state to pay the non-federal share of Medicaid costs for counties that adopted a regional service delivery model, effective July 1, 2014.
 Developing regional service models increases access to CCS and creates efficiencies in administration.
-Presently, there are 15 certified regions.
-Eight other proposed regions are undergoing Department of Health Services review.
-(Map of regions) When all 23 regions begin serving clients in the first half of 2015, CCS will be available to 95 percent of the state's population.
+Presently, there are 16 certified regions.
+Seven other proposed regions are undergoing Department of Health Services review.
+(Map of regions) When all 23 regions begin serving clients in 2015, CCS will be available to 95 percent of the state's population.

 Stories of recovery

 These stories were submitted by CCS Program providers.